All Ashore (album): Production history

 After the release of their 2015 album The Phosphorescent Blues the band toured 23 U.S. cities before taking a scheduled hiatus.
 In October 2016 Punch Brothers frontman Chris Thile became the host of the weekly radio program Live from Here (formerly A Prairie Home Companion) which featured a recurring "song of the week" segment.
 Thile released ten of these songs in the December 2017 solo album Thanks For Listening.

 Punch Brothers fiddler Gabe Witcher produced several albums during the hiatus including Punch Brothers banjoist Noam Pikelny's March 2017 solo album Universal Favorite Punch Brothers guitarist Chris Eldridge's 2017 duo album with Julian Lage Mount Royal Sara Watkins' 2016 album Young in All the Wrong Ways and Punch Brothers bassist Paul Kowert's newly formed band Hawktail's May 2018 album Unless.

-Writing and recording the songs for All Ashore occurred sequentially, with band member Gabe Witcher describing the process as "In doing so we were really able to construct the narrative, musically and lyrically, throughout the whole process."
+Writing and recording the songs for All Ashore occurred sequentially, with band member Gabe Witcher saying that "In doing so we were really able to construct the narrative, musically and lyrically, throughout the whole process."
 Recording took place at the United Sound studio in Los Angeles, California.